Inter-Party Dialogue

 What are important considerations prior to initiating the activity?

-• Scope of Membership: Ensure inclusivity to include both parties with and without elected officials, as well as independent representatives.
+• Scope of membership: Ensure inclusivity by including both parties with and without elected officials, as well as independent representatives.

-• Level of Representation: Senior representation is recommended to ensure that decisions and issues are brought back to the parties at an influential level.
-It may prove worthwhile to have only one or a limited amount of party members attending the inter-party dialogue sessions to allow for a more intimate discussion
+• Level of representation: Senior representation is recommended to ensure that decisions and issues are brought back to the parties at an influential level.
+It may prove worthwhile to have only one or a limited number of party members attending the inter-party dialogue sessions to allow for a more intimate discussion.External support: These platforms provide a mechanism for external actors to support party development indirectly, which can be advantageous in contexts where direct support may be politically sensitive.

 2.